Trademark Infringement and Litigation

 Obtain a legal opinion in Belarus considering international standards and local regulations!

-Ways to Transfer Trademark Usage Rights
+Ways to Transfer Trademark Rights

 Assignment Agreement